umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/good-practice-and-defaults.md

 ## Operating system considerations

-Umbraco (version 9 and up) is an ASP.NET Core application and can be run on multiple operating systems incl.
-Windows, Linux, and macOS.
+Umbraco (version 9 and up) is an ASP.NET Core application and can be run on multiple operating systems (Windows, Linux and macOS).
 When developing packages there are a few things you should be aware of for your package to run on all possible operating systems.

 ### Case sensitivity